Understanding life insurance in New Zealand: what it is and how it works

 How much life insurance do you need?

 To calculate the right amount of life insurance cover, factors such as income, expenses, dependants, and lifestyle should be considered.
-Book a 5-minute callback with a Policywise adviser, who can recommend the best cover based on your circumstances.
+Book a 5-minute callback with a Policywise adviser, who can recommend the best life insurance based on your circumstances.

 Applying for life insurance